db758/code-switching/README.md

 In the word_freq_eng column in non_cs_sentences_full.csv, frquencies were calculated using only the first word wherever the column contains a phrase of more than one word.
 This was for consistency with word_freq_eng in redoing_cs_data.csv.

+All dependency ngrams are of the form: dependency relation label, word, head.

   \
 Useful links: